nsiccha/warmup/readme.md

 where phase II is itself split into a series of windows which sequentially double in size.

-[Pathfinder (August 2021)](https://arxiv.org/abs/2108.03782) promises to alleviate some of the potential problems, providing approximate draws from the posterior and a reasonable initialization for the covariance matrix at a fraction of the cost of Stan's default first warm-up phase while being trivially parallelizable and being able to recover from insignificant modes.
+The recently (August 2021) developed [Pathfinder](https://arxiv.org/abs/2108.03782) method promises to alleviate some of the potential problems, providing approximate draws from the posterior and a reasonable initialization for the covariance matrix at a fraction of the cost of Stan's default first warm-up phase while being trivially parallelizable and being able to recover from insignificant modes.

-We propose a new warm-up procedure, which
+In an orthogonal approach, we propose a new warm-up procedure, which

 * is generally computationally more efficient than Stan's current default,
 * automatically avoids insignificant modes,